jcrd/clipped/README.md

 When ownership changes, the name of the selection that changed is printed.

-It also provides the `clipsync` script to synchronize content between the primary and clipboard selections using `xclip`.
+It also provides the `clipsync` script to synchronize content between the primary and clipboard selections using `xsel`.

 ## Packages